 The character interaction and overall experience is awesome.
 I’d estimate that the pavilion holds at least 500 people, but despite the numbers, each kid gets interaction with the characters.
 That was perfect for Harry.
 He would rather dance and play with Mickey than have his photo taken with him.
 And most of the character meals we’ve been to have put more emphasis on the photo, with the characters stopping by the table only briefly for a snapshot before moving on to the next diners.

 The Mickey’s Backyard BBQ food was an experience, too—a huge spread of barbecue favorites including macaroni and cheese, hotdogs, grilled burgers, ribs, chicken, and salads.
-Bartenders offered beer and wine for adults, and for dessert, kids plunged into the giant coolers of Mickey Mouse ice cream pops, popsicles, and cookie sandwiches.
+Bartenders offered unlimited beer and wine for adults.
+Then for our unlimited dessert, kids plunged into the giant coolers filled with Mickey Mouse ice cream pops, popsicles, and cookie sandwiches.

 Eating dinner while being entertained by the band and funny entertainers along with the Disney characters made for a fun unforgettable outdoor camp experience.
 And my favorite part: Kids could line up for character photos whenever they wanted.
 There weren’t set times for dinner and photography.